Benford behavior resulting from stick and box fragmentation processes: Proof of Theorem

-Following the same procedure as shown in Section \ref{section: Probability density function}, we can again exchange the order of differentiation and integration.
-Since the product in the integrand in \eqref{derivative of main and error terms I} goes from $j=2$ to $d-1$, we need to discuss the cases when $d=2$ and $d>2$ separately.
+To obtain an estimate on $dI_N(y)/dy$, we differentiate $I_N(y)$ by following the same procedure as shown in Section \ref{section: Probability density function} to exchange the order of differentiation and integration.
+Since the product in the integrand in \eqref{main part of main term of PDF of normalized log max volume} goes from $j=2$ to $d-1$, we need to discuss the cases when $d=2$ and $d>2$ separately.
 If $d=2$,

-By the Leibniz integral rule and \eqref{main term main term},
+By the Leibniz integral rule and \eqref{main term of joint PDF of order statistics of normalized log side length},